 The commonest cause of jaundice in newborn babies is physiological jaundice (there is no underlying disease).
 This is the result of increase bilirubin from breaking down of blood cells, in combination with immature liver to remove the bilirubin.
 This cause of jaundice normally appears within 2 to 4 days of birth, tends to disappear within 1 to 2 weeks in a full term healthy baby.

-Lethargy, increasing sleepiness, difficult to arouse for feeding, a very high-pitched cry, poor suck, abnormal muscle tone or movements, fever, hearing loss, visual impairment can indicate dangerously high bilirubin level in the baby’s blood.
+Lethargy, increasing sleepiness, difficulty arousing for feeding, a very high-pitched cry, poor suck, abnormal muscle tone or movements, fever, hearing loss, visual impairment can indicate dangerously high bilirubin level in the baby’s blood.
 If not treated promptly can lead to permanent brain damage and even death.

 Pale stool and dark urine in jaundice babies may need further evaluation from your baby’s doctor as it can be due to more serious causes of jaundice.